hyperflask/flask-mailman-templates/README.md

 | Markdown | md | markdown | Text + HTML email |
 | [MJML](https://mjml.io) | mjml | mjml | HTML email only |

-If [html2text](https://pypi.org/project/html2text/) is installed, HTML emails will be automatically converted to text and both content types will be attached (does not apply to markdown).
+HTML emails will be automatically converted to text and both content types will be attached (does not apply to markdown).

 ## Configuration